BodenmillerGroup/cytomapper/README.md

 [![docs](https://github.com/BodenmillerGroup/cytomapper/workflows/docs/badge.svg?branch=master)](https://github.com/BodenmillerGroup/cytomapper/actions?query=workflow%3Adocs)
 <!-- badges: end -->

-R package to spatially visualize pixel- and cell-level information obtained from highly multiplexed imaging cytometry.
+R package to spatially visualize pixel- and cell-level information obtained from highly multiplexed imaging.

 ## Introduction

-Highly multiplexed imaging cytometry acquires single-cell expression values of selected proteins in a spatially-resolved fashion.
+Highly multiplexed imaging acquires single-cell expression values of selected proteins in a spatially-resolved fashion.
 These measurements can be visualized across multiple length-scales.
 First, pixel-level intensities represent the spatial distributions of feature expression with highest resolution.
 Second, after segmentation, expression values or cell-level metadata (e.g. cell-type information) can be visualized on segmented cell areas.
-This package contains functions for the visualization of multiplexed read-outs and cell-level information obtained by multiplexed imaging cytometry.
+This package contains functions for the visualization of multiplexed read-outs and cell-level information obtained by multiplexed imaging.
 The main functions of this package allow 1. the visualization of pixel-level information across multiple channels and 2. the display of cell-level information (expression and/or metadata) on segmentation masks.

 The `cytomapper` package provides toy data that were generated using imaging mass cytometry [1] taken from Damond _et al._ [2].